 This problem is one of a set of problems about probability and uncertainty.
 Intuition can often let us down when working on probability; these problems have been designed to provoke discussions that challenge commonly held misconceptions.
-Read more in this article.
+You can read more about it in this article.

 Once everyone has chosen, go round the class and ask each person to read out their number, with everyone listening to hear if their number is read out again.
 On most occasions, there will be duplicates.